 As more things become reliant on technology with our homes and businesses being opened up to internet controlled devices (known as the Internet of Things), and the increase in data being produced by these new technologies, cybersecurity is more important than ever to protect ourselves against threats.

 Cybersecurity has become so important over recent years that the Government has written a strategy on how to deal with cybercrimes.
-In 2016, the Government pledged £1.9 billion over the course of five years to transform cybersecurity in the UK.
+We also have a UK National Cyber Security Centre.

 Are there jobs in it now?